-You may feel some discomfort when the speculum is inserted, especially if your vagina is irritated and tender or if it is narrow.
-You may also feel pulling or pressure when the sample of cervical cells is being collected.
+You may feel some pressure or mild discomfort when the speculum is placed in your vagina.
+You may also feel some pressure when the sample of cervical cells is being collected.

 There is very little chance of a problem from an HPV test.
-You may worry or feel frightened if you need more testing.

 High-risk HPV is not found.